A business contingency plan is an emergency action plan for your group or company.

-To make an efficient contingency plan, you need to lay out step-by-step instructions so that your team can move quickly and get things back on track if the unexpected happens.
+To make an efficient contingency plan, you must lay out step-by-step instructions, so your team can move quickly and get things back on track if the unexpected happens.

 About Contingency Plan

-A contingency plan is a proactive strategy designed by leaders or executives to facilitate a company in coping with an unfavorable situation that may or may not take place in the future.
+A contingency plan is a proactive strategy designed by leaders or executives to facilitate a company in coping with an unfavorable situation that may or may not occur in the future.

 A backup plan is set up to minimize business risk, accelerate crisis recovery, and ensure that firm operations run without hitches.